 Among all the accidents, 25% happened on class II roads, 18% urban roads, 15% class III roads.
 Accidents happened on different types of road cause different levels of damage to the victims.
 In terms of human damage, expressways have surpassed other types of roads to reach a human damage rate of 2.07 in 2010.
 As for other types of road, human damage indices also increased by about 50% throughout 2000 to 2010.

 The fatality rate of accidents on expressways is 53.9% higher than average, while the index of urban roads is 33.6% lower than average.
 Other types of road that have lethality higher than average include class II, class I, and class III (see Figure 7).
-The intraclass correlation coefficients between fHDand fFRof different categories are shown in Table 2.